 The data you just revealed about mortality rates is also encouraging because each of those tenths of a percent of mortality translates to a lot of lives.

-And you know, the range is quite large now.
+And, you know, the range is quite large now.

-One of the things I've highlighted as we've watched this all unfold, I I think the books are being rewritten on pandemics.
+One of the things I've highlighted as we've watched this all unfold, I think the books are being rewritten on pandemics.

-Travel bans, I think, will be less controversial in the future, for example, public-private partnerships, drive-up testing now evolved into I mean Abbott's discovery this week that was announced on Sunday is amazing because now you're going to have a five-minute test and it's going to be 50,000 a week, which is amazing too.
+Public-private partnerships, drive-up testing now evolved into, I mean, Abbott's discovery this week that was announced on Sunday is amazing because now you're going to have a five-minute test and it's going to be 50,000 a week, which is amazing too.

-Off-label use, getting rid of draponian regulations.
+Off-label use, getting rid of draconian regulations.

 It's 50,000 a day.

-Oh, I'm sorry, you're right.
+Oh, I'm sorry.

 50,000 a day.

-You're you are correct.
+You are correct.

 I meant to say that.

-And you know, that that's remarkable.
+And that's remarkable.

-So if you're in a hospital and I don't know if you're COVID 19 or not, I've got to use protective gear, I've got to use an isolation room.
+So if you're in a hospital, and I don't know if you're in COVID-19 or not, I've got to use protective gear.

-I take up all kinds of space and resources for someone who doesn't need it, because a lot of times the test, most of the time, tests are negative.
+I take up all kinds of space and resources for someone who doesn't need it because a lot of times the test, most of the time, tests are negative.

 I look at what happened in New York.

-I I saw that ship come in.
+I saw that ship come in.

-I was I was broadcasting from the night last night.
+I was broadcasting from that last night.

 You were on the show with us last night.

-You're going to be on again tonight, thank you.
+You're going to be on again tonight.

-And I see the Javett Center with 3,000 beds, and I see hospitals triage built in days in Nassau County, Suffolk County, Westchester County, a full-on, hands-on approach, and simultaneously you have been so dedicated to getting to the bottom of what treatment we might have to save lives now,
+And I see the Javits Center with 3,000 beds, and I see hospitals triage built in days in Nassau County, Suffolk County, Westchester County, a full-on, hands-on approach.

-because even though we broke down the sequence in this of this virus in record time, and we're, you know, stage one trials of a vaccine, that's a long way off.
+And simultaneously, you have been so dedicated to getting to the bottom of what treatment we might have to save lives now, because even though we broke down the sequence of this virus in record time and we're, you know, stage one trials of a vaccine, that's a long way off.

 You want to keep people alive now.